olavolav/te-causality/README.markdown

 ### Network topology

-For the puropse of simulating light scattering, we need to know the spatial position of each node.
+For the purpose of simulating light scattering, we need to know the spatial position of each node.
 We therefore load a YAML file of the following format:

 ```yaml
 ---